festusasiyanbi/festusasiyanbi/README.md

 <img text-align="center" width="100%" height="500px" margin-bottom="20px" src="https://cdn.dribbble.com/users/1708816/screenshots/15637256/media/f9826f0af8a49462f048262a8502035b.gif">
 <h1 align="left"> I'm Festus Asiyanbi, a Front-end developer from Nigeria.</h1>

-- 🔭 I’m currently working on **JavaScript and React.js mini & sizable projects.**
+- 🔭 I’m currently working on **React.js and TypeScript mini & sizable projects.**

 - 💬 Ask me anything about **front-end development, and I'll be more than glad to learn from you what I do not know!**